Illustration showing Starting Strength facing off versus Stronglifts 5x5

 The low-bar back squat.

-For another example, the power clean is a power lift, designed to take a strong muscle and train it to contract more explosively.
-This explosive style of training is important for athletes, but it’s one of the worst ways of lifting for stimulating muscle growth.
-After all, it’s not designed for that.
+For another example, the power clean is designed to take a strong muscle and train it to contract more explosively.
+This explosive style of training is important for athletes, but it’s one of the worst styles of lifting for stimulating muscle growth.
+It’s not designed for that.

 The Starting Strength Workouts